Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-These shoes smear about as well as any we tested.
-Because of their precise fit, we could climb just a few letter grades below our limit in the climbing gym (where even plastic "edges" can be smeared).
+These shoes smear nearly as well as any we tested, only outperformed by the Five Ten Guide Tennie with its Stealth rubber.
+Because of the precise fit, we could climb just a few letter grades below our limit in the climbing gym (where even plastic "edges" can be smeared).
 Outside, they performed very well.
-We went to Eagle Lake above Lake Tahoe and climbed a number of 5.10 cracks and face climbs in these.
-It is VERY rare that an approach shoe can climb that well for a 5.11 free climber (of course Tommy Caldwell can climb 5.13 in flip flops).
-These climbed so well in the gym that we started doing some sessions in them instead of climbing shoes.
+We went to Eagle Lake above Lake Tahoe and climbed a number of crack and face climbs in these.
+They climbed so well in the gym that we started doing some sessions in them instead of climbing shoes.
 Yes, we couldn't climb quite as hard, but we climbed surprisingly well and our feet stayed very comfortable.

 Compare this product side-by-side to top competitors >